- Python 99.7%

 Lifecycle & Update Tracking

 When a model is instantiated directly, it is marked as modified (has_update = True).
-When loaded from the database, it is clean (has_update = False).
-To force-mark a model as needing preservation on save, use mark_updated().
+When loaded from the database, it is clean (has_update = False), and assigning any declared field marks it modified again automatically.
+To force-mark a model without mutating it, use mark_updated().

 # Query database